-2.1.
-Program and course requirements in the GSLIS are designed to ensure that graduates have met the following Student Learning Outcomes, which state that graduates will have the ability to:
+Program and course requirements in the GSLIS are designed to ensure that graduates have met the following Student Learning Outcomes (SLOs).
+These SLOS (A-H) state that graduates will have the ability to:

 A. Assist users in gaining access to information and knowledge, including its creation, acquisition, organization and management, storage and retrieval, by demonstrating that they can: